WakiMak/trentent.github.io-forked/_posts/2013-05-01-citrix-pvs-bootup-failure-with-the-boot-device-management-iso.md

   - Performance
   - Provisioning Services
 ---
-We had an issue recently with some Citrix Provisioning Servers (PVS) that were not getting a DHCP address when booting off of the Boot Device Management ISO (BDM.ISO).Â What was happening is the server would just show this:
+We had an issue recently with some Citrix Provisioning Servers (PVS) that were not getting a DHCP address when booting off of the Boot Device Management ISO (BDM.ISO).
+What was happening is the server would just show this:

 <span style="font-size: x-small;"><span style="font-family: 'Courier New',Courier,monospace;">DHCP Discover ._._._._.</span></span>
 <span style="font-size: x-small;"><span style="font-family: 'Courier New',Courier,monospace;"><br /> </span></span><span style="font-size: x-small;"><span style="font-family: 'Courier New',Courier,monospace;">DHCP maximum number of retries reached.</span></span>

 When booting off of PXE or a WinPE CD I was getting DHCP without issues.

-When I did a Wireshark of the line I saw the BDM.ISO boot send out DHCPDISCOVER packets but it never received a response.Â I then Wiresharked the WinPE and PXE boots and saw the DHCPDISCOVER packet, followed by a DHCPOFFER, and so on.Â When I examined the two packets I saw the BDM.ISO DHCPDISCOVER packet actually was a BOOTP **unicast** whereas the PXE and WinPE packets were BOOTP **broadcast**.Â Thinking we had a DHCP Relay issue we checked our DHCP server (an InfoBlox server) and checked the logs for the MAC Address and here is what we saw when we booted with the BDM.ISO:
+When I did a Wireshark of the line I saw the BDM.ISO boot send out DHCPDISCOVER packets but it never received a response.
+I then Wiresharked the WinPE and PXE boots and saw the DHCPDISCOVER packet, followed by a DHCPOFFER, and so on.
+When I examined the two packets I saw the BDM.ISO DHCPDISCOVER packet actually was a BOOTP **unicast** whereas the PXE and WinPE packets were BOOTP **broadcast**.
+Thinking we had a DHCP Relay issue we checked our DHCP server (an InfoBlox server) and checked the logs for the MAC Address and here is what we saw when we booted with the BDM.ISO:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>